Kilemba/PowerBI/README.md

 Launch **Power BI Desktop** from your applications.
 You will land on the start screen or an existing report canvas.

 >  Don't have Power BI Desktop?
-Download it free from [Microsoft's official site](https://powerbi.microsoft.com/desktop).
+Download it free from [PowerBI Dashboard](https://powerbi.microsoft.com/desktop).

 ---